DAVID J. WILLIS ATTORNEY

 - Chapter 5 of the Texas Property Code which since 2005 has imposed burdensome requirements and penalties upon seller financing of residential properties.

 The S.A.F.E.
 Act Licensing Requirement

 The Commissioner of the TDSML has ruled that the S.A.F.E.
-Act will not be applied to "non-pros" – persons who make five or fewer owner-financed loans in a year, thus preserving the so-called “de minimus exemption” under Finance Code Sec.
+Act will not be applied to non-pros - persons who make five or fewer owner-financed loans in a year, thus preserving the so-called “de minimus exemption” under Finance Code Sec.
 156.202(a)(3).

 Does the S.A.F.E.
-Act effectively shut the door on non-homestead owner finance for persons who do more than five such deals per year?
+Act shut the door on non-homestead owner finance for persons who do more than five such deals per year?
 Not necessarily.
-The TDSML has expressly approved the role of an "intermediary agent" – commonly called an RMLO – who, for a fee ranging from half a point to a point (i.e., 1%) of the loan amount, will step in and satisfy the Act´s requirements.
-The RMLO will supply the new form of Good Faith Estimate, Truth in Lending disclosures, order an appraisal, give state-specific disclosures, and the like, and insure that all "cooling periods" are observed in the loan process.
-So, non-homestead "OF deals" can still be done but at a higher net cost.
+The TDSML has expressly approved the role of an intermediary agent – called an “RMLO” – who, for a fee ranging from half a point to a point (i.e., 1%) of the loan amount, will step in and satisfy the Act’s requirements.
+The RMLO supplies the new form of Good Faith Estimate, Truth in Lending disclosures, order an appraisal, give state-specific disclosures, and the like, and insures that all cooling periods are observed in the loan process.
+So, non-homestead OF deals can still be done but at a higher net cost.
 The result is more paperwork but better consumer protection in order to avoid the abuses of the past.

 The Dodd-Frank Law (Title XIV – Mortgage Reform and Anti-Predatory Lending Act)

 Title XIV of the Dodd-Frank law pertains to residential loans and lending practices.
 Dodd-Frank overlaps the S.A.F.E.
 Act in its regulatory effect and legislative intent.
 It requires that a seller/lender in a residential owner-financed transaction determine at the time credit is extended that the buyer/borrower has the ability to repay the loan.